mugdo/Internship-Anexatech/README.md

 # Product Management

 Product_ management for a fictional e-commerce sit.
-In this project My goals  is Search, Delete, Update, Category products and create REST APIs for methods.
+In this project My goals  is Search, Delete, Update, Category products and create REST APIs for that methods.
 I have done most of the code.
 ## Requirements
   - Language : `Golang`
   - Database : `mongodb atlas`